7

 • 1

 Many people with math ed doctorates end up in positions at teaching-oriented institutions where the job is to implement new pedagogy and to supervise and train other instructors.
 If you actually want to teach at a community college, then a doctorate in math ed is arguably a more useful (attractive to employers) credential than a PhD in mathematics.
-Feb 27, 2017 at 2:36
+Commented Feb 27, 2017 at 2:36

 • 1

 @Brian: I agree with your comment.
 A lot of straight up math PhDs end up at teaching-oriented positions as well, and obviously all other things being equal, you are going to be better prepared for math-related teaching experiences if the topic of your PhD research concerned math education than straight up math.
 My point is that a PhD program in X is an intense, protracted immersion in the research of X. Just because you like teaching math does not mean that you are interested in math ed research.
 (I am a counterexample!)
-Feb 27, 2017 at 2:45
+Commented Feb 27, 2017 at 2:45

 • Thanks for the reply, @PeteL.Clark!
 (As an aside, I really enjoyed your write up of real induction.)
 In response to your initial question: We're not looking for any particular school--any would work.
 It needn't be a university itself (despite the title I wrote!), a college or community college would work just as well.
 The position doesn't necessarily have to be tenure track, and we were thinking that it may not even be possible to get a tenure track position.